OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 }
 ```

-Add a class `SlackClient` to take the message data and send it through to Slack.
+Add a class `SlackClient` to take the message data and send it through to Slack:

 ```c#
 public class SlackClient